Taos, New Mexico

 Taos is a wonderful place to experience a unique mixture of Austrian and southwest ski culture.
-Taos was founded by the legendary Ernie Blake back in the 50’s, and there are tons of unique stories and features of the resort that come straight from him and his family.
+The ski area was founded by the legendary Ernie Blake back in the 50’s.
+There are tons of unique stories and features of the resort that come straight from him and his family.
 Every serious skier should take the time to visit this iconic resort tucked away in a remote canyon in Northern New Mexico.
 This review is based on many visits over decades under every type of condition.

 |Annual Snowfall||305 Inches claimed / 225 Actual: Rank 63|

 |Review Date||January 2016 (multiple from 1978)|

 I grew up in New Mexico and Taos was one of my family’s favorite destinations.
 When we first started going in the late 70’s, Ernie Blake was still frequently seen around the base area talking to guests.
 My father actually talked to him one day and loves to tell that story.

 Flash forward to 2016 and the core legend of Taos is still intact even though Ernie is gone.
 They still have a sign at the bottom that says “Don’t Panic!
 You are looking at only 1/30th of the resort.
 We have many easy runs too.”
 The sign is there because the runs at the bottom would all be considered double-black at most resorts and that’s the first thing you see when you arrive.
 I remember the fear that view inspired when I was 12 or 13.

 When AiRung and I visited in January 2016, Taos had received about 175 inches of snow with about 3 feet of it felled in the days just before we arrived.
 It was super cold which kept the snow in great shape and it was some of the best snow I have ever experienced there.
 We were lucky because after that, the entire rest of the season they got only another 20-inches or so.
 That is all too common at Taos unfortunately.
 So if you want to go, watch the weather and jump on it when it’s good.